-Most businesspersons enter into contracts more frequently than they may realize.
-In almost all business dealings, any time you or your company agree to take some action or make a payment in exchange for anything of value, a legal contract has been created.
+Most businesspeople enter into contracts more frequently than they may realize.
+Any time you or your company agree to take some action or make a payment in exchange for anything of value, a legal contract has been created -- even if the agreement doesn't seem like a formal contract.
 For example, most bills of sale, purchase orders, employment agreements, and other common business transactions are legally enforceable contracts.
-Following is a discussion to help you understand the basics of contracts.
+The following is a discussion to help you understand the basics of contracts.

 What is a contract?

 A contract is a legally enforceable agreement between two or more parties that creates an obligation to do or not do particular things.
-The term "party" can mean an individual person, company, or corporation.
+The term "party" can mean an individual person, company, or other legal entity.
 No matter who the parties are, contracts almost always contain the following essential elements:

 Why should I use a written contract?